Tobias-Kohn/PyPPLCompiler/README.md

 **`distribution_type`**
   Either `"continuous"` or `"discrete"`.
 You will usually query this field using one of the properties `is_continuous` or `is_discrete`.

+**`distribution_arguments`**
+  A dictionary that maps each of the parameters of the distribution used to a string representing the Python code for its argument.
+For the _Normal_-distribution with the parameters `loc` and `scale`, for instance, you might get something like:
+  `{'loc': "state['x1'] + 3", 'scale': '.mathsqrt(2)'}`.

+  The individual arguments can also be accessed by position through the field `distribution_args`, which is a list of strings.

 **`observation`**
   The observation as a string containing Python-code.